kaki-lang/kaki/docs/tutorial/modules.md

 use module::{SOME_CONSTANT, SomeType, some_fn}
 # The namespace does not need to be fully qualified
 println(SOME_CONSTANT)
-# But it can be and everything still works
+# ... but it can be and everything still works
 println(module::SOME_CONSTANT)
 ```